 Candidates who wish to work in the insurance sector can check out various Insurance exams in the linked article.

-This article will upkeep you with all the necessary information about the IRDA exam like IRDA exam pattern & syllabus, salary and eligibility criteria of IRDA exam but, before diving deep into the IRDA exam details, we would like you to understand about IRDA and its purpose.
+This article will upkeep you with all the necessary information about the IRDA exam like exam pattern & syllabus, salary and eligibility criteria, etc. But, before diving deep into the exam details, we would like you to understand about IRDA and its purpose.

 What is IRDA?